FOREX-Dollar slumps, yen and franc surge as Trump rattles markets

 The euro, whose extremely low interest rates have increasingly seen it gain at times when investors are feeling less sure about global economic growth, gained a third of a percent to hit a three-week high of $1.1099.

-That largely seems the product of the potential for investors to take risk off the table, as they were on Wednesday, as well as the prospect that any blip on markets globally might cause the Federal Reserve to put an interest rate rise on hold.
+That largely seems the product of the potential for investors to take risk off the table, as they were on Wednesday, as well as the prospect that any blip on markets globally might cause the U.S. Federal Reserve to put a rise in interest rates on hold.

-"If Trump wins I think what you end up with is that there are two different dollars," said Richard Cochinos, head of European G10 FX strategy with Citi in London.

-"It is very likely it can weaken against the other majors but it is very likely it will gain against emerging market currencies like the peso, the rand and so on."
+As Clinton moved ahead after Trump was linked to sex scandals last month, investors bought the dollar and priced in a strong chance of a Fed move in December.

-"Neither a positive signal sent out by the labour market report (on Friday) nor the willingness of the Fed to hike rates is likely to constitute a reason for the market to trade the dollar stronger," said Commerzbank strategist Esther Reichelt.
+"Neither a positive signal sent out by the labour market report (on Friday) nor the willingness of the Fed to hike rates is likely to constitute a reason for the market to trade the dollar stronger today," said Commerzbank strategist Esther Reichelt.

-"The market knows full well that everything could look very different in a week's time."
-(Editing by Catherine Evans)
+"The market knows full well that everything could look very different in a week's time." (editing by John Stonestreet)